 Codes and Frequencies

-For sample adults aged 55 and older in 1984 and for all persons from 1993 forward, OWNERSHIP indicates whether the house/apartment that the sample person is living in is owned or being bought, rented, or is occupied by some other arrangement by the person or someone in her/his family or household.
+For sample children and sample adults, OWNERSHIP indicates whether the house/apartment that the sample person is living in is owned or being bought, rented, or is occupied by some other arrangement by the person or someone in their family or household.
+Please see the Universe tab for changes to the universe over time.

 This variable was first introduced in 1984 as part of the Supplement on Aging.
 From 1993 to 1996, this variable is part of the Family Resources supplement that provides information on individuals' health benefits, amount of coverage and income received from employment, welfare benefits, public assistance, and savings.